indeedeng/imhotep/docs/quick-start.md

 <li>From the AWS Management Console in **EC2 > Key Pairs > Create Key Pair**, create public and private keys.</li>
 </ol>

+IMPORTANT: After you create a stack and upload data, delete the stack after each session to avoid excessive AWS charges.
+Deleting the stack does not delete data you have uploaded to your S3 buckets.
+When you are ready for a new session, recreate the stack and point to the existing S3 buckets.

 ###Setup
 Use AWS CloudFormation to create a stack on AWS.